krasimirboyukov77/SkillCrest_LearningPlatform/README.md

-The project is not starting on the first run!
+The project is not starting on the first launch!
+You need to launch it again in order to start.